IBM/dbb-zappbuild/build-conf/README.md

-pli_listOptions | BPXWDYN creation options for LIST data sets pli_dependenciesAlternativeLibraryNameMapping | a map to define target dataset definition for alternate include libraries pli_dependenciesDatasetMapping | dbb property mapping to map dependencies to different target datasets
+pli_listOptions | BPXWDYN creation options for LIST data sets pli_dependenciesAlternativeLibraryNameMapping | a map to define target dataset definition for alternate include libraries pli_dependenciesDatasetMapping | dbb property mapping to map dependencies to different target datasets pli_dependenciesCopyMode | Property mapping to configure the copyMode when uploading dependencies into target libraries.
+Default: TEXT.

 ### MFS.properties
 Build properties used by zAppBuild/language/MFS.groovy